 Bag valve masks should form a seal around the patient’s face.
 A really good technique for achieving a seal first and every time is to hold your finger and thumb in a C-shape over the mask keeping three fingers free.
 And then this part, the pointy part of the mask, goes over the bridge of the nose, and then roll the mask down onto the patient’s face, securing it with those three fingers over the hard bone of the mandible.
 Tilt the head back and we should…

-And we can see rise and fall of the chest there, which confirms that air is going in and out of the lungs.
+And a normal respiratory rate or ventilatory rate for an adult would be approximately once every five or six seconds.
+Make sure to see the rise and fall of the chest there, which confirms that air is going in and out of the lungs.

 For more information on training courses, visit our “Courses” page which also includes our First Responder and First Person on Scene (FPOS) Courses.